nwheels-io/MetaPrograms/Docs/intentions-as-code.md

 1. understand the intentions
 1. provide templated implementations across relevant layers

-It's actually simpler than it sounds, at least when enterprise applications are considered.
+It's actually simpler than it sounds, at least when considering SaaS and enterprise applications.
 From my experience, commonality in both functional and non-functional requirements here is dramatically higher than variability.
 Which means, we can create a catalog of common intentions (or requirements), together with their templated implementations.

 #### Programming models

 The understanding of the intentions is done through static analysis of the intentions code.
-To make this task easier, we require the intentions to follow certain conventions.
-Moreover, we provide special _programming model APIs_, and require the intentions to be coded on top of those APIs (from here on, _programming models_).
-The programming models provide clear anchors to static analysis logic, thus greatly simplifying it.
+To make this task easier, we provide special _programming model APIs_, and require the intentions to be coded on top of those APIs (from here on, _programming models_).
+The programming models provide unambiguous anchors to static analysis logic, thus greatly simplifying it.

 The result of understanding the intentions is represented in the form of data structures, named _metadata_.
 Each programming model provides its own metadata, which captures the analyzed intentions, together with parameters/configurations of every occurrence.